Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/docs/design_and_implementation.md

 - **Baby Cry Detection:** This model gathers PDM/PCM audio data to detect baby crying audio

-- **Siren Detection:** This model gathers PDM/PCM audio data to detect siren audio

 - **Direction of Arrival (Sound):** This model uses the sample audio data detect the direction of sound source

-The Direction of Arrival (Sound) model requires PDM data from four different microphones pointing to four different directions.
+> **Note:**  The Direction of Arrival (Sound) model requires PDM data from four different microphones pointing to four different directions.
 As the PSOC&trade; Edge AI kit hardware does not support this, the sample audio data is being passed to the model instead of real-time data for detecting the direction of the sound source.

-The sample audio data shows the sound coming from "South" direction.
+The sample audio data only shows the sound coming from "South" direction.

 ### Gesture detection